 Every staff member was unfailingly polite, congenial, unobtrusive, and totally committed to the guests’ comfort.

-At the end of our Galapagos stay, we flew back to Quito for an overnight before connecting to flights home…
+At the end of our Galapagos stay, we flew back to Quito for an overnight and a day at leisure before connecting to flights home…

 Avalon Waterways crafted a perfect combination of sightseeing and ample time to experience and contemplate this magical area: Ecuador and the Galapagos Islands.